• Sign in

 resources :authors, only: %i[index show]

-Display a list of authors on the index page.
+We display the list of authors on the index page.

 # app/views/authors/index.html.slimh1 Authors= render partial: 'author', collection: @authors= link_to 'All posts', posts_path